 The methods of defining vibration transducers parameters can be conditionally divided into three categories:

-- Absolute methods, including a method based on application of laser motion sensor and so on;
+- Absolute methods, including a method based on application of laser displacement sensor and so on;

 - Methods based on application of calibrators, e.g. vibration boards, or vibrators with precisely defined parameters (in particular, vibrotable with mechanical fluctuations parameters, etc.);